-Gartner defines demand sensing as “the translation of demand information with minimal latency to detect who is buying the product, what attributes are selling and what impact demand-shaping programs are having.”
-Gartner reports that the predominant inputs to demand-sensing solutions are daily point-of-sale (POS), customer inventory, transactional data, and order and shipment history.
+Gartner defines demand sensing as “the translation of demand information with minimal latency to detect who is buying the product, what attributes are selling and what impact demand-shaping programs are having.“ Gartner reports that the predominant inputs to demand-sensing solutions are daily point-of-sale (POS), customer inventory, transactional data, and order and shipment history.
 This sounds a lot like the definition for demand planning to me.
 However, proponents for demand sensing say that it occurs more frequently (near real-time) within the periodic process of demand planning.
 In reality, there are as many definitions for demand sensing as there are software suppliers that offer demand sensing solutions.

 Demand sensing is just one tree in a forest of capabilities that can be used to improve a company’s supply chain capabilities.
 Used in conjunction with other demand management capabilities and downstream capabilities like inventory planning and optimization, supply planning and optimization, and manufacturing planning and finite scheduling, demand sensing can provide value in certain situations, i.e., engineer-to-order and configure-to-order products.

 When looking at demand sensing capabilities consider these observations.

 - Many of the capabilities that are often touted as part of a demand sensing solution can be enabled through the use of an advanced supply chain planning system.

 - Making short-term changes to the forecast introduces a significant amount of noise into the forecast.
 Forecasts need to be set and left unchanged to facilitate stable and efficient downstream purchasing, inventory management, and manufacturing capabilities.

 - All statements of value gained from demand sensing are in terms of short-term, within lead-time, forecast improvements.

 - Little evidence has surfaced showing demand sensing actually leads to supply chain cost or service level improvements.